hawkeye1900/SBC-Sept24/week-7/W7-S3-django/3_Django-Deployment/exercise/readme.md

 ### 1️⃣ Set Up Git for Your Project

 1. **Initialize a Git Repository**:
-   - Open your console, navigate to the `djangogirls` directory, and run:
+   - Open your console, navigate to the `gitfolder` directory, and run:
      ```bash
      git init
      git config --global user.name "Your Name"